 - Security - Separating your database and storing business-critical data securely in a private cloud adds more security to your organization.

-- Not easy to manage - It is difficult to monitor separate cloud environments, especially with in-house management tools of different cloud providers.
+- Not easy to manage - It is challenging to monitor separate cloud environments, especially with in-house management tools of different cloud providers.

 - Reduced costs - The cost of the community cloud computing resources is shared by all participants thereby easing the cost burden.